N-AO5/tech-264_python/Task_1_Git_python_string/README.md

 - ls = list
 - cd ... = open directory
 - mkdir ... = make directory
+- touch ... = make a blank file
 - git init = initialise a git repository
 - git status = any commit? and untracked files?
 - git add ...= get a file ready to be commited